 Download the MBBS eBrochure

-The standard fee for all students shall be 35,000 GBP per year (subject to an annual increase in-line with UK inflation).
-The University's standard policy in relation to Tuition Fees shall not apply.
+The standard fee for all students commencing the programme in 2015 shall be 35,000 GBP per year (subject to an annual increase in-line with UK inflation).

 UK HE fee regulations prevent UK/EU students applying for this programme.